NRCS ORGANIC INITIATIVE 2013:

 TIMING AND DEADLINES

 EQIP is a continuous sign-up program.
 That means that farmers may submit applications to the program at any time.
-During the course of the year, NRCS establishes cut-off dates for ranking and award purposes.
+During the course of the year, state NRCS offices pick cut-off dates for ranking and award purposes.
 Applications that come in after cut-off dates go into the hopper for the next round.

 CONSERVATION PRACTICES AND PAYMENTS